ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab06.md

 ## Step 0: What up?

 This is a <em>continuation</em> of the previous lab.
 You will add the "Big Three" member functions (copy constructor, assigment operator, and destructor) to your <code>Table</code> class.
-You will need a slightly revised <code>Entry</code> class, which counts the number of Entry objects that are created and destroyed, so we can test your destructor.
+You will need a slightly revised <code>Entry</code> class, which counts the number of <code>Entry</code> objects that are created and destroyed, so we can test your destructor.

 ## Step 1: Get the {{page.num}} starter code into your repository directory